I’m sure you will agree with me when I say, finding the best drawing tablet for your needs is no easy task.

 Customizable Express Keys: 8

 The Huion H610 Pro is an impressive tablet.
 It is well built yet light and slim with an easy to use button configuration.
 The drawing surface has a matt finish and feels like you are drawing on a smooth paper surface.
+You can read our full review here.

 A small detail we appreciated was the 4 replacement nibs kept in the based of the stylus holder with a metal nib remover.
 It is this attention to detail that sets the Huion H610 Pro apart from similar priced sketchpads.